arieaditya/react-moviez/README.md

 # react-moviez
-Movie library built with React and Styled Components
+Movie library with dark mode (in progress), built with React and Styled Components.

 ## 👨🏻‍💻 Development

 ```bash